 As of April 28, 2010, the Board approved a fee schedule whereby non-management independent Directors receive annual retainer compensation as follows: Chairman of the Board \$140,000; Vice Chairman of the Board \$130,000; all others \$100,000.
 The retainer compensation is paid as 2/3 in cash and 1/3 in one-year restricted stock.
-In addition to the annual retainer fees, all non-management independent Directors annually receive long-term equity compensation of \$33,333 paid in the form of three-year-restricted stock.
+In addition to the annual retainer fees, all non-management independent Directors annually receive long-term equity compensation of \$50,000 paid in the form of \$33,333 of three-year-restricted stock units at a one-third discount to market.

-On April 27, 2010, the date of the 2010 Annual Meeting, the independent Directors received their awards of restricted stock, and the vesting period for the one-year restricted shares awarded for their service during the period of April 29, 2009 to April 28, 2010 was satisfied.
+On April 27, 2011, the date of the 2011 Annual Meeting, the independent Directors received their awards of restricted stock, and the vesting period for the one-year restricted shares awarded for their service during the period of April 28, 2010 to April 27, 2011 was satisfied.